Spirinchus thaleichthys

 • Only known B.C. spawning runs are in the lower Fraser River; as far upstream as Chilliwack

-• Landlocked dwarf forms known from Pitt Lake, Harrison Lake and (perhaps) Chilliwack Lake.
+• Landlocked dwarf forms known from Pitt Lake and Harrison Lake.

 Global